10 Cloverfield Lane: Marketing

 The film's title was revealed on January 15, 2016, in a trailer attached to 13 Hours: The Secret Soldiers of Benghazi.
 As with Cloverfield, a viral marketing campaign was used that included elements of an alternate reality game.
 Bad Robot kick-started the campaign in early February 2016 by updating the Tagruato.jp website used for the original film.
 The campaign revealed backstory information about the character Howard Stambler and his daughter.

 Release

 The film was released in select countries on March 10, 2016, in regular and IMAX theaters, before its official release in North America on March 11, also in conventional and IMAX theaters.
 Those who attended screenings of the film at AMC IMAX theaters were eligible to receive collectible movie posters, which illustrated the three main characters separately.
 The film was rated PG-13 by the Motion Picture Association of America for "thematic material including frightening sequences of threat with some violence, and brief language".

+Home media

+The film was digitally released on May 31, 2016, and on Blu-ray and DVD on June 14.